dwrobel/flatcam/README.md

 - the name for the saved projects are updated to the current time and not to the time of the app startup
 - some PEP8 changes related to comments starting with only one '#' symbol
 - more PEP8 cleanup
+- solved issue where after the opening of an object the file path is not saved for further open operations

 24.05.2019